 The innovation lies in the service as a whole, but particularly in the summarization algorithm that is at its core.
 We have experience in data extraction in diverse projects, for example for the Netherlands Institute for Sound and Vision .
 We will use our expertise in emotion analysis from facial expressions and we will investigate additional pose, voice, verbal and textual sentiment analysis.
 Based on transcripts and other available information via web crawlers, we will segment and pinpoint relevant topics.
 This information can then be used to create several objective summaries to serve the specific interests of a citizen.

 We will research the technological feasibility to determine if enough accurate and relevant analyses can be done.
 In addition, we will investigate the requirements and interests of municipalities and citizens in this technology.
-The results will be delivered in a paper prototype and a follow-up tender to continue the realization of this service and bring it into production.
+The results will be delivered in a paper prototype and a follow-up tender to continue the realization of this service.Read more about the results of the project and see a visualization of our prototype dashboard in our blog.